arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 ### Variables

-Variables are created and named with a **declaration**.
+Variables are created and named with **declarations**.
 A variable declaration specifies:

 * What type of data the variable will refer to.
 * The identifier for the variable.